 Lowellville is a very small village located in the state of Ohio.
-With a population of 1,107 people and two constituent neighborhoods, Lowellville is the 545th largest community in Ohio.
-Much of the housing stock in Lowellville was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,105 people and two constituent neighborhoods, Lowellville is the 545th largest community in Ohio.
+Lowellville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Lowellville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Because occupations involving physical labor dominate the local economy, Lowellville is generally considered to be a blue-collar town.
+36.74% of the Lowellville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lowellville is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lowellville who work in office and administrative support (11.41%), food service (10.25%), and management occupations (10.25%).
+There are especially a lot of people living in Lowellville who work in food service (12.38%), office and administrative support (11.20%), and management occupations (8.25%).

-Lowellville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Lowellville does not have a public transit system used by locals to get to and from work.

 The people who call Lowellville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lowellville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lowellville include Irish, German, Slovak, and English.

 The most common language spoken in Lowellville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Polish and Spanish.